cronosjs-labs/create-cronos/README.md

 > Check `examples` folder to see examples of custom project generators using Create Cronos.

 Generate your `own project generator` adapted to the needs of your organization in record time.
 You can find the documentation at [cronosjs.dev](https://cronosjs.dev/).

-### 📄 Thanks to the contributors of this project, read the `CONTRIBUTING.md` file if you are interested in contributing.

-#### Honorable mentions:

-- [@LZeth](https://github.com/LZeth) for the logo design.

-And all the people that have contributed to this project.

 ### 🚧 Issues and feature requests